mbrukman/a-conceptual-overview-of-asyncio/readme.md

 The underlying hardware responsible for performing the network request, parsing the response bytes and putting them into main-memory can run seperately from the CPU.
 Of course, that's all for nothing if we don't give the CPU something to do in the meantime.

-In this case, we want to cede control back to the event-loop from the get_user_info coroutine just after calling db.get.
-Then, return to the coroutine once that database request has finished.
+In this case, we want to cede control back to the event-loop from the `get_user_info` coroutine just after calling `db.get(user_id)`.
+Then, return to the coroutine once that db-request has finished.

 To accomplish that we'll first cede control from our coroutine to the event-loop.
-The event-loop creates a new Task, we'll refer to it a watcher-task (though that's not official lingo by any means), with some important responsibilities.
-That watcher-task will keep an eye on the db-request to see if it's done.
-And it'll keep note of how to re-invoke the get_user_info() coroutine which has been paused.
+The event-loop creates a new Task, we'll refer to it as a watcher-task (though that's not official lingo by any means), with some important responsibilities.
+That watcher-task will check on the db-request to see if it's done.
+And it'll keep note of how to resume the `get_user_info` coroutine from where it was paused.

 Each time the event-loop iterates over its' queue of tasks, the watcher-task will be run and check how the db-request is getting along.
-After say 4 cycles through the event-loop, the watcher-task finally sees the db-request has completed.
-So, it grabs the result, and adds another Task to the queue to re-invoke the get_user_info() coroutine with the db-request result.
+After say 6 cycles through the event-loop, the watcher-task finally sees that the db-request has completed.
+So, it grabs the result of that request, and adds another Task to the queue to resume the `get_user_info` coroutine with the db-request result.

 ## More of the nuts & bolts